cpnaut/icebreaker-altcase/README.md

 - Added fillets in various corners to remove sharp edges.
 - Added a 1BitSquared logo on the top part of the case.
 - Added a diagonal hatch pattern on the top and bottom parts of the case.
-- Added 0.5 mm clearance for the for M3 nuts on the bottom of the case.
+- Added 0.3 mm clearance for the for M3 nuts on the bottom of the case.
+- Added supports on the bottom of the case that need to be removed after printing.

 ![Diff](ICE_Diff.jpg)
 Red = Original Case, Green = Alternative Case